Welcome from the Head of Programme

 What will I study?

 The Physiotherapy degree is made up of modules, all of which are credit rated.
 You need to achieve 120 credits at each level of study to pass your degree.
-The following list contains examples of Physiotherapy modules (modules may not be available each year or new ones may be added).
+Examples of these modules include: Foundations of Physiotherapy, Evidence Based Musculoskeletal Practice, Evidence Based Neurological Practice, Physiotherapy Professional Practice Level (Professional Placement) and many more.

 What resources will I have access to?